Jacqueline Brunner

 Project Number: 162.1030

-Nigeria is rich in natural resources.
-However, these are often not used sustainably and are unevenly distributed.
-The population in the northeast of the country, whose development has been neglected by the state for decades, is particularly disadvantaged.
-The region is also affected by climate changes such as longer dry seasons and heavier rainfall, and unsustainable use of natural resources.
-These include, for example, the excessive use of chemical fertilizers and large-scale deforestation, as well as pollution from waste and plastics.
-The effects of this include soil erosion, declining soil fertility and contaminated groundwater, which in turn jeopardizes the supply of food for the population, which is largely dependent on agriculture.
-Together with its partners, Mission 21 is addressing these issues and promoting the sustainable use of natural resources and the protection of the environment.
+Nigeria is rich in natural resources, but not everyone benefits from them.
+The population in the north-east of the country is particularly disadvantaged, having received little structural support from the state for a long time.
+The region is also affected by climatic changes such as longer dry seasons and heavier rainfall, environmentally harmful use of natural resources such as the excessive use of chemical fertilizers and large-scale deforestation, as well as environmental pollution caused by waste and plastic.
+The effects of this include soil erosion, declining fertility and contaminated groundwater, which in turn jeopardizes the supply of food to the population that is largely dependent on agriculture.
+Together with its partner organizations and churches, Mission 21 is tackling this problem and promoting the sustainable use of natural resources and the protection of the environment, which in turn contributes to a better supply situation.

 Mission 21